bitwarden/contributing-docs/docs/architecture/clients/dependency-injection.md

 - `main.background.ts` manually instantiates services used in the background page (for Manifest v2) or the service worker (for Manifest v3).
 It does not use any dependency injection framework
 - a series of exported factory functions with the naming convention `[name]-service.factory.ts`.
-  These were used early in development for Manifest v3, but will be removed in the near future.
+  These were used early in development for Manifest v3, but will be removed in the near future

 The background page/service worker still does a lot of work in the browser extension, so many services are registered in all the above locations.